 - Grilled Shrimp Skewers with Creamy Chili Sauce

 For even more amazing dishes, be sure to check out my roundup of the best healthy low-carb seafood recipes!

 When you’ve tried this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 - 1 lbs. peeled and cooked shrimps

 - 1 can coconut milk

 - 1 onion

 - 1 clove garlic

 - 2 tbsp. fish sauce

 - 1 tsp. olive oil

-- Peel and chop onion and peel and crush garlic.
+- Peel and chop the onion, then peel and crush the garlic.

-- Heat a heavy bottomed pan or cast iron skillet over medium heat.
-Once hot, add a tiny splash of olive oil to the pan.
+- Heat a teaspoon of olive oil in a pan or cast iron skillet over medium heat.

 - Add coconut milk, green curry paste, and fish sauce.
 Allow to simmer uncovered for about 10 minutes, or until most of the coconut water has evaporated and the sauce is nice and creamy.

-- Wash the snap peas and snap them lengthwise to speed up cooking time.
+- Wash the snap peas, then snap them lengthwise to speed up cooking time.

 - Add the snap peas to the coconut curry sauce and cook for about 1 minute.

-- Add shrimp and cook for 30 seconds.
+- Add the shrimp and cook for 30 seconds.